Skip to main content

 What if ADRs change over time — does the ranking stay accurate?

 Yes.
-Inventory ranking is based on historical ADR from a rolling 365 days.
-This ensures the upgrade and downgrade hierarchy reflects real pricing behavior at the property rather than static assumptions.
+Inventory ranking is based on rolling 365-day ADR history, so it updates continuously.
+This ensures the upgrade/downgrade hierarchy reflects real pricing behavior rather than static assumptions.

 Can I see who upgraded a guest or where the upgrade decision came from?

-If you have any questions about how to interpret this analysis or how it applies to your property, please reach out to our Advisory team in the in-app chat — we’ll be happy to help.
+If you’re unsure how to interpret a result or how this applies to your property, our Advisory team is here to help.
+Reach out through the in-app chat and we’ll be happy to walk through it with you.